centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 ## Introduction

-WS-Management (Web Services-Management) is a DMTF open standard defining a SOAP-based protocol for the management of servers, devices, applications and various web services.
+WS-Management (Web Services-Management) is a DMTF open standard defining a SOAP-based protocol for managing servers, devices, applications and various web services.
 WS-Management provides a common way for systems to access and exchange management information across the IT infrastructure.

 ## WinRM configuration